iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

 = \mathbf{A}^\top[n+1] \frac{\partial \mathcal{L}}{\partial \mathbf{z}[n+1]} + \frac{\partial \mathcal{L}}{\partial \mathbf{s}[n+1]}.
 $$

-I omitted the transpose sign for the vector for simplicity.
+For simplicity, I omitted the transpose sign for the vector.
-The last recursion involves \\(\mathbf{A}^\top\\), implies that, to backpropagate the gradients through the recursion of TDF-II, we need to use the **recursion of DF-II but in the opposite direction**!
+The last recursion involves \\(\mathbf{A}^\top\\), which implies that, to backpropagate the gradients through the recursion of TDF-II, we need to use the **recursion of DF-II but in the opposite direction**!
 Their roles will be swapped if we compute the gradients of DF-II using the same procedure, but I'll leave it as an exercise for the reader :D

-For completeness, the following are the procedure to compute the gradients of the input and filter coefficients.
+For completeness, the following are the procedures to compute the gradients of the input and filter coefficients.

 ### Gradients of the input